arstaffieri/quote-me/README.md

 * Cd into this directory: cd quote-me.

-* Install dependencies for this repo: npm install.
+* Install dependencies for this repo: `npm install`.

 * Run npm start to start application in your browser.